deval-core/De-Val/README.md

 Welcome to De-Val, the pioneering decentralized evaluation subnet for large language models (LLMs).
 Built on the robust Bittensor network, De-Val offers unmatched objectivity and reliability in evaluating LLM outputs, tackling challenges such as hallucinations, misattributions, relevancy and summary completeness.

-Our unique approach leverages synthetic data for initial training with long-term plans to provide evaluation and monitoring capabilities for businesses looking to improve their own LLM based solutions through A/B testing or offline validation.Our primary focus is evaluation in the context of RAG based scenarios to help businesses answer questions such as:
+Our unique approach leverages synthetic data for initial training with long-term plans to provide evaluation and monitoring capabilities for businesses looking to improve their own LLM based solutions through A/B testing or offline validation.
+Our primary focus is evaluation in the context of RAG based scenarios to help businesses answer questions such as:
 - How accurate is my LLM given the provided context?
 - How comprehensive are our abstractive summaries?
 Are we missing key details?
 - Can we correctly identify key users and match their names to relevant action items?